GiorgioBertolotti/TadoJava/README.md

 # TadoJava

-TadoJava is a wrapper for [Tado](https://www.tado.com/en/)'s API written in Java.
+TadoJava is a Java wrapper library for [Tado](https://www.tado.com/en/)'s API.
+It allows you to control your Tado and get its status.

 ## Getting started